Statuses in Latin with translation. Quotes in Latin with translation

 114. Prima lex historiae, ne quid falsi dicat.

-[Prima lex g x istorie, ne quid false dikat].
+[Prima lex g x history, ne quid falsi dikat].

-The first principle of history is not to allow lies.
+The first principle of history is to prevent lies.

 [Primus inter pares].